awsdocs/amazon-connect-admin-guide/doc_source/phone-number-requirements.md

 Country or region regulations often require a local office address and specific identification documents to purchase and own a phone number\.
 The address that you provide can be the business or personal address where the phone numbers are used\.

+For a list of the telephony capabilities that Amazon Connect provides, see the [Amazon Connect Telecoms Country Coverage Guide](https://d1v2gagwb6hfe1.cloudfront.net/Amazon_Connect_Telecoms_Coverage.pdf)\.

 Following is a list of ID Requirements by country or region\.
 When you [ request an international number](number-request.md), we'll work with you to submit your documents\.

 **Note**